icarus-sullivan/react-spinner-material/README.md

 ### PropTypes
 Here's a full list of currently supported propTypes for use in the component.
 ```
-// the width of the canvas to draw on
+size: maps to width and height of the spinner
-width = this.props.width

-// the height of the canvas to draw on
+spinnerColor: the color of the spinner
-height = this.props.height

-// the spinner stroke color
-spinnerColor = this.props.spinnerColor

-// the width of the line stroke
+spinnerWidth: the stroke width of the spinner
-spinnerWidth = this.props.spinnerWidth

-// whether to show the spinner or not
+visible: to show the spinner or not
-show = this.props.show
 ```

 ### Usage
 Here is the most simple example of using the react-spinner-material.

-_**Please note, the spinner is not visible by default, you must set show={true} for it to show up!!**_

 ```
 import Spinner from 'react-spinner-material';